Are you a new or seasoned writer challenged by a difficult or troublesome manuscript?

 How Much Does the Service Cost?

-EVENT’s Reading Service for Writers costs $100 (includes taxes and comes with a a one-year subscription or renewal so you can check out EVENT’s award-winning mix of writing).
+EVENT’s Reading Service for Writers costs $100 (includes taxes, and a one-year subscription or renewal so you can check out EVENT’s award-winning mix of writing).

 Pay the fee on our Buy page and email your manuscript to email@example.com (subject line: Reading Service Submission); or attach a cheque or money order, payable to EVENT, for each manuscript and mail the submission to: